 What does non-human right to life mean?
 There is no such concept in existing EU legislation.

-Can also people who were not aware of the ecocidal activity be prosecuted and face imprisonment?
+Can also people who did not want to commit ecocide and might not have known about it be prosecuted and face imprisonment?

 Can an Ecocide law work?